QwertyAndrew/ImagePixelGrabber/README.md

 ![](/ImageForREADME/Pastebin.jpg)

-6. Remember to set it public, title does not matter, and upload to Pastebin.
+6. Remember to set it public, and upload to Pastebin.
 7. Copy the ID of your Pastebin, you can even use the example ID below.

 ![](/ImageForREADME/PastebinID.jpg)